Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 Due to the popularity of mocking frameworks and the convenience they provide, many developers find that there is very little incentive to write test doubles by hand.
 However, relying on dynamically-generated mocks can be dangerous, as it typically leads to implementation-aware testing.

 In many cases, it may be a better idea to use fakes instead.
-These are test doubles that represent complete but simplified implementations of their real-life counterparts, rather than just a set of predefined responses.
+These are test doubles that represent complete but simplified implementations of their real-life counterparts, rather than just a set of prearranged responses.

-Because fakes are naturally decoupled from the scenarios in which they are used, it's easier to design tests without accidentally depending on internal specifics of the system.
-Besides that, their self-contained nature makes them reusable, which lends itself to better maintainability as well.
+Because fakes are naturally separate from the scenarios in which they are used, it's easier to design tests that are not coupled to internal specifics of the system.
+Besides that, their self-contained nature makes them reusable as well, which lends itself to better long-term maintainability.

-Using fakes also pushes developers to focus on the behavior of the system, rather than how it communicates with other components.
-This helps in writing test cases that more accurately reflect how an actual user interacts with the software.